Alejo2075/enzona-sdk-java/README.md

 System.out.println("Payment Status: " + response.getStatus());
 ```

-## Contributing
+## 🤝 Contributing
-Contributions are welcome to improve this SDK.
-To contribute:
+We welcome contributions from the community to make this SDK even better!
+Here’s how you can contribute:

-### Fork the repository.
+- Fork the repository.
-Create a feature branch (git checkout -b feature/fooBar).
+- Create a feature branch: git checkout -b feature/fooBar
-Make your changes and ensure tests pass.
+- Commit your changes after making sure tests pass.
+- Push to the branch: git push origin feature/fooBar
-Submit a pull request.
+- Submit a pull request.

-### License
+### 📄 License
 This project is licensed under the Apache License 2.0 - see the LICENSE file for more details.

-## Support
+### 💬 Support
-For any issues or questions regarding the SDK, please open an issue in the GitHub repository's issue tracker.
+Encounter any issues or have questions?
+Please open an issue in the GitHub repository issue tracker.
+Our team is dedicated to providing support and addressing your queries promptly.